ShahPranay/TradingStrategies_COP290/README.md

 ## Strategies

 The following strategies have been implemented.
-Usage instructions are provided in `StrategyMain.cpp`
+Usage instructions are provided in `StrategyMain.cpp`and below are the following plots to show all of the trends observed for each strategy.

 ### Basic

 ### n-Day Moving Average (DMA)
+Here, we have plotted the stock price with the n-day moving mean and standard deviation difference bands.
+The upper band represents the value = mean + p\*standard deviation, whereas the lower band represents the value = mean - p\*standard deviation.
 ![DMA Plot](./Plots/DMA_plot.png)

+Here, we have plotted the stock price with the adaptive moving average indicator.
 ### Adaptive Moving Average (DMA++)
 ![](./Plots/AMA_plot.png)

+## Indicators
+Here, we have used various indicators to implement strategies.
+Below, we have shown for each indicator it's trend with the stock price.

 ### MACD
 ![](./Plots/MACD_plot.png)